scale-it/algo-builder/examples/permissioned-token/README.md

 ### Other Solution

-The solution in this template extends [Algorand Dev Office Hour](https://www.youtube.com/watch?v=aMDZamxtR14) idea presented by Jason - using asset clawback as escrow for permissioned token.
+The solution in this template extends [Algorand Dev Office Hour](https://www.youtube.com/watch?v=aMDZamxtR14) idea presented by Jason - using asset clawback as logic signature for permissioned token.
 In this template we have a new contract - `controller.py` which essentially "controls" the asset/token.
 This controls the general properties of the asset and also ensures that rule(s) smart contract(s) are called.